cihologramas/freecad-pyoptools/doc/newmodel.rst

     This option allows the component to be placed at any place in the 3D space.
 The coordinates are given in millimeters, and correspond to the point where the component's origin will be placed.
-The location of the component's origin is dependant on the component definition, and must be checked in the pyoptools library.
+The location of the component's origin is dependent on the component definition, and must be checked in the pyoptools library.

 Orientation: